University Health, Counseling, and Testing Center Building

 Hours of Operation

-The University Health Center is open from 9:00 a.m. to 5:00 p.m., Monday through Friday; and from 9:00 a.m. to noon, Saturday, fall through spring terms.
-Summer session hours are 9:00 a.m. to 4:30 p.m., Monday through Friday; closed weekends.
-Some clinics may have extended hours; please refer to the website for more information.
+The health center's normal hours of operation for the fall through spring terms are 9:00 a.m. to 5:00 p.m., Monday through Friday, and from 9:00 a.m. to noon on Saturday.
+Summer hours are 9:00 a.m. to 4:30 p.m., Monday through Friday, and closed weekends.
+The health center is closed on all university holidays.
+Some clinics may have extended hours; please refer to the health center website for more information.

 Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed.